coderefinery/git-branch-design/_episodes/03-squashing-exercise.md

 ### Bonus exercise

 Try redoing the exercise with an *interactive rebase* instead of a soft reset.
-Note that you first have to undo what you did in the previous exercise.
+Note that you first have to undo what you did in the previous exercise, and do a `git pull` to retrieve the original commits on the haiku branch.

 #### Hints